Zoia Ceaușescu: Biography

 She was married in 1980 to Mircea Oprean, an engineer and professor at the Polytechnic University of Bucharest.

-During the Romanian Revolution, on 24 December 1989, she was arrested for "undermining the Romanian economy" and was released only eight months later, on 18 August 1990.
+During the Romanian Revolution, on 24 December 1989, she was arrested for "undermining the Romanian economy", and released eight months later, on 18 August 1990.
 After she was freed, she tried unsuccessfully to return to her former job at INCREST, then gave up and retired.
-After the revolution, some newspapers reported that she had lived a wild life, having plenty of lovers and often being drunk.
+After the revolution, some newspapers reported that she had lived a wild life, having numerous lovers and often being drunk.

-After her parents were executed, the new government confiscated the house where she and her husband lived (the house was used as proof of allegedly stolen wealth), so she had to live with friends.
+After her parents were executed, the new government confiscated the house where she and her husband lived (the house was used as proof of allegedly stolen wealth), so she and her husband had to live with friends and relatives.

 After the revolution that ousted her parents, Zoia reported that during her parents' time in power her mother had asked the Securitate to keep an eye on the Ceaușescu children, perhaps she felt, out of a "sense of love".
 The Securitate "could not touch" the children she said, but the information they provided created a lot of problems for the children.
 She also remarked that power had a "destructive effect" on her father and that he "lost his sense of judgement".

 Zoia Ceaușescu believed that her parents were not buried in Ghencea Cemetery; she attempted to have their remains exhumed, but a military court refused her request.
+The bodies were exhumed for identification and confirmed to be of her parents in 2010, after her death.

 Zoia was a chain smoker.
-She died of lung cancer in 2006, at age 57.
+She died of lung cancer in 2006, at the age of 57, and her remains were cremated at the Cenușa Crematorium.